 US Defense Secretary Lloyd Austin (Reuters-Yonhap)

-At the SCM, Seoul's Defense Minister Suh Wook and Austin are expected to discuss when and how to conduct the full operational capability (FOC) assessment -- the second part of a three-phase program designed to verify if South Korea is ready to retake wartime OPCON.
+On the conditions-based OPCON transition, Suh and Austin are expected to discuss the timing of the full operational capability (FOC) assessment -- the second part of a three-phase program to verify if South Korea is ready to lead the allies' combined forces during wartime.

 The SCM originated in 1968 as the "Annual ROK-US Defense Official Meeting" designed to discuss security matters amid high tensions caused by the North's seizure of USS Pueblo, a Navy intelligence vessel.
 ROK stands for South Korea's official name, Republic of Korea.

 In 1971, the meeting was elevated to the allies' annual security talks and renamed the SCM.
 The SCM has made a series of key decisions for the alliance, including the 1978 creation of both the South Korea-US Combined Forces Command and the MCM.
 (Yonhap)